coderbellinger/coderbellinger/README.md

 ## Work Experience
 I am currently serving as a Watershed Stewards Program Corpsmember and am placed at the North Coast Regional Water Quality Control Board until August of 2024.
 Before this term, I worked through high school and college in food service, construction, and education.
 I am hoping to develop my programming skills and contribute my talents to the environmental and ecological industries as a programmer or consultant.
 ## Education
-I graduated with a B.S. in Statistics and Data Science from the University of California Los Angeles where I recieved a foudational education in statistical computation, machine learning methods, and story telling.
+I graduated with a B.S. in Statistics and Data Science from the University of California Los Angeles in 2023 where I recieved a foudational education in statistical computation, machine learning methods, and story telling.
 I plan on attending Sonoma State University in the spring of 2025 and be integral to the Estuarine Marine Protected Area through Brent Hughes's Coastal Ecology and Conservation lab.
 ## Interests
 I have always been interested in sports; I love the dramatic events between rivalries and the lore behind athletes' battles with themselves.
 I played soccer and ran mid-distance events growing up and in high school, but I am a fan of all sports.
 I currently love to snowboard, climb, and backpack.
 I like to fiddle on the guitar and cook when I have free time.
 ## Background
 I grew up in Southern California in a town called Littlerock.
 My parents are immigrants from Mexico, and they had four boys; I am the fourth.
 I am an advocate for accessible education and for the recognition of men's mental health issues.
+## GitHub
+My goal with GitHub is to display my talents and share basic lessons with people who are interested in Data Analytics.
+More specifically, I want to add R Programming lessons for my friends in the environmental field.

 <!--
 **coderbellinger/coderbellinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.